 - 3 cups warm whole milk

-- 8 oz shredded pepper jack cheese freshly grated
+- 8 ounces Pepper Jack cheese freshly grated

 - 1 cup panko bread crumbs

 - Fill a deep pot with water and salt.
-Bring to a boil and drop the green beans.
+Bring to a boil over medium-high heat, and add the green beans.
 Blanch for 4-5 minutes.
-Remove them immediately and add them in a bowl of ice water.
-This will stop the cooking and they will retain the nice green color.
-Drain and set aside.
+Remove the green beans immediately, and transfer them to a bowl of ice water.
+Drain and set aside.2 pounds green beans

 - In a large skillet over medium-high heat, melt the butter.
 Add onions and garlic, and sautè for 1-2 minutes or until fragrant.
 Add the mushrooms, and continue to sauté for an additional 1-2 minutes.
 Add the flour, stirring for 1-2 minutes in order to cook.
 Be careful not to burn!8 Tablespoons unsalted butter, 1 medium onion, chopped, 4 cloves minced garlic, 1 cup button mushrooms, chopped, 1/4 cup all-purpose flour

 - In the skillet, add the milk, stirring until the roux thickens.
 Remove the mixture from heat, and add the pimentos, Pepper Jack cheese, salt, pepper, and thyme.3 cups warm whole milk, 4 ounces pimentos, 8 ounces Pepper Jack cheese, 1 teaspoon sea salt, 1 teaspoon freshly ground black pepper, 1 teaspoon dried thyme

 - Add the green beans to the prepared baking dish.
 Pour half the roux mixture on top, and stir to combine.
 Top the mixture with the remaining roux followed by the Cheddar cheese and Panko breadcrumbs.1 cup Cheddar cheese, 1 cup panko bread crumbs